Wanda's Pie in the Sky

 The decor inside her Kensington Market location is half bakery cafe, half art class.
 (Alyssa thought it looked like Science class, which is weird.
 You see what you want to see, I guess.)
 There are paintings up all around, pie flavours listed on the wall in coloured chalk, and sketches on the display case (drawn by a regular customer, I hear).

-Today her place is full of pies in flavours like sour cherry (her favourite), pecan and Swiss apple (ranging in size and price $8.25 - $30).
-They also bake scones and croissants, fresh every day, cookies ($1.60) and cupcakes, and proudly brew dark city coffee ($1.60 for a cup).
+Today her place is full of pies in flavours like sour cherry (her favourite), pecan and Swiss apple (ranging in size and price $10.50 to $42).
+They also bake scones and croissants, fresh every day, cookies ($2.25) and cupcakes, and proudly brew dark city coffee ($2.15 for a cup).

 I've enjoyed the famous pies before, but have a mind for something lunch-like.
 The hot and cold sandwiches look great ($6.75).
-They come with such toppings as avocado and Brie, on bread baked in-house.
 I go for a quiche ($4.75): same great crust I'm used to with a colourful and savoury filling.
 Seriously, before I even taste it I'm impressed with the appearance.
 It looks amazing with bright red and yellow peppers attractively peeking out of creamy, broccoli laden cheddar cheese.
 Later, I warm it up for dinner.
 It's very creamy but not so rich that I can't eat the whole thing.